-- 1 Click the Start button and click Control Panel. - 2 Under Pick a Category, click Performance and Maintenance. - 3 Click System. - 4 In the System Properties window, click the Hardware tab. - 5 Click Device Manager. - 6 Right-click the device for which the new driver was installed and click Properties. - 7 Click the Drivers tab. - 8 Click Roll Back Driver.
+- 1 Click the Start button and click Control Panel. - 2 Under Pick a Category, click Performance and Maintenance. - Click System. - 4 In the System Properties window, click the Hardware tab. - 5 Click Device Manager. - 6 Right-click the device for which the new driver was installed and click Properties. - Click the Drivers tab. - Click Roll Back Driver.

-If Device Driver Rollback does not resolve the problem, then use System Restore (see "Using Microsoft® Windows® XP System Restore" on page 95) to return your computer to the operating state that existed before you installed the new driver.
+If Device Driver Rollback does not resolve the problem, then use System Restore to return your computer to the operating state that existed before you installed the new driver.